CBIIT/bento-docs/source/configuration/program-detail-page.md

    * Add an object (`{ dataField: , label: }`) to the `attributes` list.
     * Set the field `dataField` to the GraphQL API query that returns the desired data field.
 This will be displayed as the value of a label:value pair.
     * Set the field `label` to the display label.
-3. Add your GraphQL API queries to `PROGRAM_DETAIL_QUERY`.
+3. Add GraphQL API queries to `PROGRAM_DETAIL_QUERY`.
-4. Embedded links can be added to a labels or values, or both.
+4. Embedded links can be added to labels or values, or both.
 Links can be internal or external.
    * To add a link to a *value* specify an internal or external link by adding a `link` attribute to the object.
    * To add a link to a *label* specify an internal or external link by adding a `internalLinkToLabel` or `externalLinkToLabel` attribute, respectively, to the object.
 Examples of four types of embedded links are given below.
 See below for additional notes on adding internal and external links.